Reference guide A to Z of Manual Handling terminology

-Manual Handling Terms and Glossary
+Manual Handling Terms and Glossary.

 A comprehensive glossary of Manual Handling terminology used in Irish workplaces.
 Learn the language of safe handling, risk assessment, and workplace ergonomics.